 English Language RequirementAll students studying at Writtle must be able to demonstrate a sufficient understanding of the English language.
 We offer Pre-sessional English Language courses before the start of your course and sessions during your course to improve your English skills whilst you study.

-ScholarshipsFor International Undergraduates we offer a ‘UG International Scholarship (WUCIS)’ of £1,000 yearly award for the standard length of course (three years).
-The total amount awarded is therefore £3,000, taken off the last payment of the fees each year.
+ScholarshipsYou can apply for an Undergraduate International Scholarship of £1,000 yearly award for the standard length of course (three years).
+The total amount awarded is therefore £3,000, taken off the last payment of your tuition fees each year.

-For International Postgraduates we offer a ‘PG International Scholarship (WUCIS)’ of £1,500 for the standard length of the course (one year).
-The total amount awarded is therefore £1,500.
+If studying a Master's degree, you can apply for a Postgraduate International Scholarship of £1,000 for the standard length of the course (one year).
+The total amount awarded is therefore £1,000.

 Student accommodationVisit our accommodation page to view our Halls and accommodation fees.